 Many workers think that the office environment is the safest workplace.
 But, a safe office workplace requires hazard control, good housekeeping, and safe work practices.
+We have some tips that will help you make your workplace safer and help your employees avoid injuries.

 Arrange your office to allow clear walkways and aisles throughout the rooms and near exits.
 Attach tall and heavy office furniture to the wall to avoid tip-overs in an earthquake.
 Do not store heavy items or hang pictures over your head in your office or cube.
 Close file cabinet drawers, file doors, and pull-out work tables when not in use.
 To avoid jamming your fingers or hands, make sure that cabinet and desk drawers do not open into walls or other furniture.
 Close drawers and doors with the flat of your hand.